John Roach, Esq. | May 6, 2026 | En Español

 Does Filing an Uninsured or Underinsured Motorist Claim Raise Your Insurance Rates in California?

-Does Filing an Uninsured or Underinsured Motorist Claim Raise Your Insurance Rates in California?
 If you’ve been in a car accident in California and the at-fault driver lacks sufficient insurance—or has none—you may wonder: does filing an uninsured motorist claim raise rates?
-Or will an… read more
+Or will an underinsured motorist claim increase insurance premiums?
+The answer is no—in California, it’s illegal for… read more